wisilva/CS_4641_Project/README.md

 <img src="images/groundTruth.png" width="500">
 ### Kmeans

-The data was cleaned with a k-nearest neighbors algorithm before being fitted to different models and subjected to principal component analysis.
-Categorical features were one hot encoded, and the dataset was downsampled to provide a balanced dataset.
-After this preparation, the slices of the dataset were sent through a total of 15 kmeans clusterings.
-Each test used more features than the previous one, with the 15th test fitting the entire dataset.
-To prevent randomness and noise from polluting the results, each of the 15 tests were repeated 10 times, with the average results collected and graphed below.
 Over the numerous tests, the k-means algorithm had an average balanced accuracy of 0.59 and an average F-Measure of 0.32.
 These results show that the simple boundaries of k-means did not give a good representation of the highly nonlinear data.
 The model's convergence to high error results implies that k-means is not capable of adequately modeling the data.\
 Below is the average Rand Statistic of the kmeans clustering with varying fractions of the features concerned.
-The horizontal axis shows what portion of the features were considered, starting with $\frac{1}{15}$ and ending with $\frac{15}{15}$.
-The Rand Statistic is similar to accuracy, so it is not very reliable for unbalanced datasets.
+The horizontal axis shows what portion of the features were considered, starting with one fifteenth of the data and ending with the whole dataset.
+The Rand Statistic is similar to normal accuracy, so it is not very reliable for unbalanced datasets.
+However, the downsampling solves this problem.
 The result of about 0.6 shows that the clusters were mostly identifying true negative cases, which is not very useful in commercial applications.
 The repetition of each test ten times was effective in getting rid of noise due to random initialization, but the inclusion of more features was unable to make the model improve its Rand Statistic.

 ![kRS](images/kRS.png)